ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 ### Distribute
 *Distribute Weights* is an option inside the *Flood* tool.
-This gets overlooked a lot, but it's one of those powerful features that actually make Kangaroo Skinning Tools special!
+This gets overlooked a lot, but it's one of those powerful features that make Kangaroo Skinning Tools special!
-It first gathers all the weights assigned to the selected joints (in the flood menu), and then reassigns the weights based on closest joints to each vertex.
+It first gathers all the weights assigned to the selected joints, and then reassigns the weights based on closest joints to each vertex.
 This is useful for:

-- when you changed the joint positions, many times with this you can just clean up the skinning in one click
+- when you changed the joint positions
-- if you've bound them with normal *Flood* settings, but with bad *Smooth Steps*.
-Correct the smooth steps and Flood again
+- if you've bound them with normal *Flood* settings, but with bad *Smooth Steps*

 !!! tip